-Many businesses that seek to reduce direction and control, yet maintain an independent contractor model, have resorted to the use of IC Diagnostics™, a proprietary process that examines whether a group of workers would pass the applicable tests for independent contractor status under governing state and federal laws.
+Many businesses that seek to reduce direction and control, yet maintain an independent contractor model, have resorted to the use of a process such as IC Diagnostics™, a process that examines whether a group of workers would pass the applicable tests for independent contractor status under governing state and federal laws.
 IC Diagnostics™ then offers a number of practical, alternative solutions to enhance compliance with those laws.
 For existing businesses, those alternatives include restructuring, reclassification, or redistribution, as more fully described in my White Paper.

 For those businesses that can, consistent with applicable laws, retain their independent contractor relationships without undue exposure to misclassification liability, IC Diagnostics™ affords them a way to genuinely restructure, re-document, and re-implement those relationships in a manner that enhances independent contractor compliance and minimizes misclassification exposure.
 Not every business can restructure in a manner that complies with applicable laws, but most can.